oracle/node-oracledb/doc/api.md

 [`tnsnames.ora`](#tnsnames) file or external naming service, or it can be the SID of a local Oracle database instance.

+The `connectionString` property is an aliases for `connectString`.
+Use only one of the properties.

-If `connectString` is not specified, the empty string "" is used which indicates to connect to the local, default database.
+If a connect string is not specified, the empty string "" is used which indicates to connect to the local, default database.

 #### <a name="easyconnect"></a> 8.1.1 Easy Connect Syntax for Connection Strings